Surviving and Thriving in Challenging Times

 - Get help from a reliable credit counseling agency

 - Don’t take on new debt to pay existing debt payments

-- Try to put money aside each pay period through payroll deduction or automatic transfer from checking to savings
+- Pay Yourself First!
+Try to put money aside each pay period through payroll deduction or automatic transfer from checking to savings

 - Build an emergency fund – just in case!

 Individual Development Account (IDA) Programs

 IDAs are matched savings accounts that enable low-income individuals and families to save and build assets.
 Locally, WWBIC’s IDA program with the Housing Authority of Milwaukee for certain Section 8 or public housing residents assists people to save for a home, college, or a small business.
 Call (414) 263-5450 or email email@example.com for more information.

 Online Tools to Help you Plan & Save